 Over the past 13 years we have built successful and close partnerships with a range of national organisations such as Education Scotland, Care Inspectorate, Age Scotland, YouthLink Scotland, Children in Scotland, Scottish Care and the Soil Association.
-A growing area of development has been our collaborations with universities and organisations outwith the UK including the University of Granada (Spain), Penn State University & Intergenerational Schools (USA), Linking Generations Northern Ireland and Griffith University (Australia).
+A growing area of development has been our collaborations

 Our principal source of funding is the Scottish Government.
 This is negotiated and renewed normally on a three-yearly cycle.
 Scottish Government funding underpins our core activities and is supplemented by further charitable project funding and earned income from training, events and memberships.
 The Board is keen to increase sponsorship and fundraising opportunities over the next few years, to ensure the financial sustainability of the organisation.
-In recent years our work has been assisted by grants from the Big Lottery (Awards for All), The Gannochy Trust, Voluntary Action Fund, Learning Link Scotland, Climate Challenge, the Soil Association and from some local funding opportunities.
+In recent years our work has been assisted by grants from the Big Lottery (Awards for All), The Gannochy Trust, Voluntary Action Fund, Learning Link Scotland, Climate Challenge, the Soil Association and local funding opportunities.